TomKennes/JupyterLabContainer/README.md

 # Goal

-This repository serves as a demonstration for running a jupyter lab server within a container.
-Only for educational purposes.
+This repository serves as a simple demonstration for running a jupyter lab server within a container, and nothing more than that.
+Hence, I made it available solely for educational purposes.

 # Usage
 ## cd into the directionary of cloning